Patriot Front

-Patriot Front is an American white nationalist and neo-fascist group.
+Patriot Front is an American white supremacist group.
 Part of the broader alt-right movement, the group split off from the neo-Nazi organization Vanguard America in the aftermath of the Unite the Right rally in 2017.

 Patriot Front's aesthetic combines traditional Americana with fascist symbolism.
-Internal communications within the group indicated it had approximately 200 members as of late 2021.
-According to the Anti-Defamation League, the group generated 82% of reported incidents in 2021 involving distribution of racist, antisemitic, and other hateful propaganda in the United States, comprising 3,992 incidents, in every continental state.
+Internal documents leaked to USA Today indicated it had approximately 540 members as of 2026.
+According to the Anti-Defamation League, the group generated 82% of reported incidents in 2021 involving distribution of racist, antisemitic, and other similar propaganda in the United States, comprising 3,992 incidents, in every continental state.